 Q. My sister is looked down on at church because she has a baby and isn’t married.
 It’s not her fault that he left, and she didn’t have an abortion.
-I don’t know why people look down on her and I’d like to know how to fix that.
+I don’t know why people look down on her, and I’d like to know how to fix that.

-A. Praised be to God that your sister did not have an abortion!
+A. Praise be to God that your sister did not have an abortion!
 She deserves to be honored for making the right decision.
 I’m sure you will continue to do all you can to help her know that!
 I’ve talked to many women who made the wrong choice and opted for the abortion.
-When this is the decision made it always leaves the person with an emptiness and sense of deep regret.
+When this is the decision made, it always leaves the person with an emptiness and sense of deep regret.
 So she should be very much at peace for choosing to let her baby come into this world.

 Let me address the first part of what you said by making a distinction.
 You say that your “sister is looked down on at the church.”
 The distinction I want to make is the difference between those individuals who are a part of the Church and the Church Herself.

-First of all, when we speak of “the Church” we can mean various things.
-Properly speaking, the Church is made up of all those who are members of Christ’s body on earth, in Heaven and in Purgatory.
-On earth, we have those who are laity, religious and ordained.
+First of all, when we speak of “the Church,” we can mean various things.
+Properly speaking, the Church is made up of all those who are members of Christ’s body on earth, in Heaven, and in Purgatory.
+On earth, we have those who are laity, religious, and ordained.

 Let’s start with those members of the Church in Heaven.
 These members, the saints, most certainly do not look down upon your sister.
 Instead, they pray for her and all of us continuously.
 They are the true models of how we should live and are what we should strive to imitate.

 As for those on earth, we are all still sinners but are hopefully striving to be saints.
-Unfortunately, sometimes our sins get in the way of true Christian charity and we can make unfair judgments of others.
-If that is what has happened to your sister this is unfortunate and the sad result of individuals sins.
+Unfortunately, sometimes our sins get in the way of true Christian charity, and we can make unfair judgments of others.
+If that is what has happened to your sister, this is unfortunate and the sad result of individuals’ sins.